bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 Minimum Viable Product:
 - Update the Chris-store UI by replacing the Undux with Redux.
 - Design an efficient front-end interface of Chris to interact between users and cloud server by using Redux.
-- Understand the multiparty computation structure, implement some components to optimize the front end to help users retreive data faster.
+- Using Jest to
 - Deploy ChRIS store frontend to MOC using Openshift and scale test in the MOC.

 Potential stretch goals:
-- Get page response time down
+- Deploy the ChRIS Store backend to MOC.
-- Implement Apache JMeter to track the website traffic
+- Implement Apache JMeter to track the website traffic and do some scale test.
-- Deploy the ChRIS Store backend to MOC
+- Compares ChRIS store performance with different numbers of plugins which are in the backend.

 ### 6. Release Planning